Social Icons

 Directed by Adam McKay

-I see this and understand why buddy cop movies always have one character all goofy/messed up and the other all well put together and serious – it helps with the balance.
-But when the two of them are all jacked up in silliness, the movie gets all out of whack.
+I get why buddy cop movies usually have one character who’s goofy or messed up and the other who’s serious and well-put-together—it creates balance.
+But when both characters are equally jacked up in their silliness, the movie spirals out of control.

-The ending had me with my hands in the air wondering what kind of nonsense have I suffered through in the name of entertainment.
+The ending had me throwing my hands up, wondering what kind of nonsense I had just endured in the name of entertainment.

 Date Night (2010)